Roasted Pumpkin Bisque is made with a fresh sugar pumpkin. It’s served with an (optional, but delicious) Mushroom Gruyere Crostini.

 PREPARE THE CROSTINI:

 - Place the bread slices on a baking sheet.
-Place in the oven for 3 to 4 minutes, just until lightly toasted.
+Put in the oven for 3 to 4 minutes, just until lightly toasted.
 Remove from the oven.

 - In a large saute pan, heat the olive oil at medium heat.
 Add the garlic and mushrooms.
 Saute until the garlic is fragrant and the mushrooms are no longer dry.